General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Numerical examples

-One can see on Figure \ref{fig:USV:AllTheta} that close to $\tau_d = 0$, the action along the nullspace forces the thrusters to rotate early on to reach $\pm \pi \si{rad}$ thanks to the penalty introduced in \cite{MukwegeGaroneI}.
-This allows the thrusters be ready to fulfill the demand of the controller after $t = 50 s$ where solution \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} gets stuck in a local minima and stops producing thrusts as one can see on Figure \ref{fig:USV:AllThrusts}.
+One can see on Figure \ref{fig:USV:AllTheta} that close to $\tau_d = 0$, the action along the nullspace forces the thrusters to rotate early on to reach $\pm \pi \si{rad}$ thanks to the penalty term $q_1 b(\tau_d)\|K_b^TF-q_2\|^2_2$.
+The nullspace action along $K_b$ allows the thrusters be ready to fulfill the demand of the controller after $t = 50 s$ where solution \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} gets stuck in a local minima and stops producing thrusts as one can see on Figure \ref{fig:USV:AllThrusts}.
 This deadzone-like effect is dependant on how fast the azimuth reference varies and of course, how fast the servos are.
 The great advantage of solution \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} is that it stays as close as possible to the pseudo-inverse one while avoiding to fall in the deadzone caused by the discontinuity of the angle reference.
-Indeed, one can observe on Figures \ref{fig:USV:AllThrusts}-\ref{fig:USV:Power} that for $t = [0,10] s$ and $t = [40,60] s$, the smoothing action is more and more predominant which causes a higher thrust and therefore translates into a bigger power consumption of a few \%.
+Indeed, one can observe on Figures \ref{fig:USV:AllThrusts}-\ref{fig:USV:Power} that between $[0,10] s$ and $[40,60] s$, the nullspace action is more and more predominant which causes a higher thrust and therefore translates into a bigger power consumption of a few \%.
 Away from those time intervals, the solution \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} performs better than solution \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints}.
-Moreover, this last solution shows hazardous behavior after crossing the $\tau_d = 0$ point at $t=50 s$ as it can be seen on Figure \ref{fig:USV:AllTheta} and Figure \ref{fig:USV:Power} with random spikes appearing around $t= 55s$ and $t = 91 s$.